utshomax/postman-docs/src/pages/docs/integrations/available-integrations/datadog.md

 Postman is a Datadog Technology Partner, and Postman’s integration is listed on the Datadog Integrations page.
 To enable the partnership, the metrics being emitted by Postman have been renamed as described in the [Forwarding metrics](#forwarding-metrics) section.

-If you have previously created any integrations, you must update them to take the advantage of the integration listing on Datadog.
+If you have integrations created before the integration listing on Datadog, you must update them to take the advantage of the integration listing.

 To update existing integrations, do the following: